Nao Hibino: Personal life and background

-Junior career
+Junior years

 Hibino reached a career-high ranking of No. 54 as a junior.
 She began playing on the ITF Junior Circuit in January 2009 at the age of 14.
 The following March, she made her debut at the Grade 1 Japan Open in Nagoya, reaching the second round in both the singles and doubles events.
-Three weeks later, she won her first junior singles title at the Grade 4 Gallipoli Youth Tennis Cup in Queensland after defeating Ashleigh Barty in the final.
+Three weeks later, she won her first junior singles title at the Grade-4 Gallipoli Youth Tennis Cup in Queensland after defeating Ashleigh Barty in the final.
 There she also won her first doubles title.
 In October, she played her strongest tournament to date, the Grade A Osaka Mayor's Cup, where she advanced to the second round.
 She had a better result in doubles, reaching the quarterfinal alongside Mana Ayukawa.

-After starting the 2011 season with an early loss at the Grade-1 Loy Yang Traralgon International in Traralgon, she made her Grand Slam debut at the Australian Open.
+After starting the 2011 season with an early loss at the Grade-1 Loy Yang Traralgon International in Traralgon, she made her major debut at the Australian Open.
 In singles, she reached the second round, while in doubles she lost in the first round alongside Emily Fanning.
-At her next tournament, the Grade-1 Chang LTAT ITF Junior Championships in Nonthaburi, Hibino achieved her most significant result to date in singles, getting to the semi-finals.
+At her next tournament, the Grade-1 Chang LTAT ITF Junior Championships in Nonthaburi, Hibino achieved her most significant result to date in singles, getting to the semifinals.
 Two weeks later, she had her biggest result in doubles as well, winning her first Grade-1 title at the Mitsubishi-Lancer International Championships in Manila.
 In her two following tournaments, she won two Grade-4 events in Australia in both the singles and doubles, including the one in Queensland where she defended her titles.
 Her singles performance then started to decline, as she lost in the early rounds at tournaments such as the French Open, Wimbledon, the Canadian Open, the US Open, the Osaka Mayor's Cup, and the Japan Open.
 However, her doubles performance continued to lead to good results as she reached the semifinals of the Canadian Open and Osaka Mayor's Cup.
-She closed out the season with a singles quarterfinal and a doubles title at the Grade B1 Seogwipo Asian/Oceania Closed International Championships in Jeju-Do.
+She closed out the season with a singles quarterfinal and a doubles title at the Grade-B1 Seogwipo Asian/Oceania Closed International Championships in Jeju-do.

 The 2012 season was the final junior season for Hibino.
-She played once again at the Australian Open but again had little success with only a second round appearance in singles and a first round appearance in doubles.
-Her last tournament was the Grade-1 Mitsubishi-Lancer International Juniors Championships in Manila, where she reached the semi-final in singles and quarterfinal in doubles.
+She played once again at the Australian Open but again had little success with only a second round appearance in singles and a first-round appearance in doubles.
+Her last tournament was the Grade-1 Mitsubishi-Lancer International Juniors Championships in Manila, where she reached the semifinal in singles and quarterfinal in doubles.
 As a junior, she won four singles and five doubles titles in total on the ITF Junior Circuit.